Snell pitches 5 scoreless innings, Padres beat Dodgers 3-2

 Dodgers: Activated Muncy from the 10-day injured list.
 He missed eight games with a strained right oblique.
 OF Zach Reks was sent back to Triple-A a day after making his big league debut.

 Padres: Kim didn’t start a day after injuring the index finger on his throwing hand while fielding a grounder by Smith.
-Manager Jayce Tingler said there was still a bit of swelling in the finger and Kim went through a pregame workout.
+Tingler said there was still a bit of swelling in the finger and Kim went through a pregame workout.
 X-rays taken Monday night were negative.

 UP NEXT